Damping Off Disease

 Seedlings, which were previously healthy, fall over.
 They do so, right at

 the soil level.
-As the disease progresses, the white cottony is clearly present
+You might not see the fungus at first.
+As the disease progresses,

 Causes of Disease:

-Damping Off disease thrives in cool or cold, dark or cloudy, wet or damp
+Damping Off Disease thrives in cool or cold temperatures, dark or cloudy

-The fungal spores take root in your soil and quickly spreads across the seed
+The fungal spores take root in and on your soil, and quickly spreads across

-tray, jumping to other trays with ease.
-It is fatal to young seedlings, nipping
+the seed tray, jumping to other trays with ease.
+It is fatal to young seedlings,

 As with other plants diseases, prevention is the best means of treatment.